-The University of Alabama’s 30th annual Multicultural Journalism Workshop will be held in June 2014.
+The University of Alabama’s 34rd annual Multicultural Journalism Workshop will be held June 2-11, 2017.
 The purpose of the workshop is to give high school students experience that teaches them more about college life and a career in media.
-If you are interested in becoming part of the Class of 2014, please submit an application, due April 1.

-Students who will be in the 9th grade through freshman year in college in fall 2014 are eligible to attend the workshop.
+Students who will be in the 9th grade through freshman year in college in fall 2016 are eligible to attend the workshop.
 Students do not have to live in Alabama.
 The program is free and the University supplies housing, meals and field trips, as well as top-notch, intensive instruction by industry professionals.
 Transportation to and from Tuscaloosa is the student’s responsibility.
-The deadline is April 1, 2014.

 Questions?
 E-mail email@example.com